 Skip to main content

-Headed by the VRU, partnered by the Met Police and heads of community safety across London, digital tools were researched, developed and successfully tested.
+Headed by the VRU, partnered by the Met Police and heads of community safety across London, SIM digital tools were researched, developed and successfully piloted across London in 2023.

-The origianal Serious Incident Manager is available for free to London’s Local Authorities, and on a user licence basis across the rest of the UK.
+SIM is free for London’s Local Authorities and on a user licence basis across the rest of the UK.

 Sadiq Khan, Mayor of London.